princehope/Noxim-Modification/README.md

 # Noxim-Modification
-Look for help on how to create central controller for radio-hubs in WiNoC ..How radio-hub can be control in respect of traffic demand of each RH
+Look for help on how to create central controller for radio-hubs in WiNoC.

+How radio-hub can be control in respect of traffic demand of each RH.